In the current chapter, we will be looking at nested loops and how to use

 Test your solution here: https://judge.softuni.org/Contests/Practice/Index/1055#4.

-Write a program which receives a positive integer n and prints a rhombus made of asterisks with size N.
+Write a program that receives a positive integer n and prints a rhombus made of asterisks with size N.

 To solve this problem, we need to mentally divide the rhombus into two parts – the upper one, which also includes the middle row, and the lower one.
 For the printing of each part, we will use two separate loops, as we leave the reader to decide the dependency between